Understanding Your Credit Card Debt Consolidation Options in 2026

 Substantial Savings Potential

-For someone carrying $25,000 in credit card debt at 20% interest, consolidating into a home equity loan at 8% could save over $10,000 in interest charges over five years.
-The lower monthly payment also provides breathing room in your budget, though extending the repayment period means staying in debt longer.
+For someone carrying $25,000 in credit card debt at 21% interest, consolidating into a home equity loan at 7.5% could save more than $10,000 in interest over five years.
+The lower monthly payment also frees up room in your budget, though extending the repayment period means staying in debt longer.

 Additional considerations include:

-- Closing costs of 2-5% of the loan amount
+- Closing costs of 2% to 5% of the loan amount

 - Appraisal requirements and associated fees